Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 		_Person list_

 1. Close the browser and return to Visual Studio.
-Notice that you have created the whole CRUD for the person entity throughout your application- from the model to the views - without having to write a single line of code!.
+Notice that you have created the whole CRUD for the person entity throughout your application -from the model to the views- without having to write a single line of code!

 <a name="Ex1Task3" />
 ####Task 3- Updating the database using Entity Framework Migrations#

 In this task you will update the database using Entity Framework Migrations.
 You will discover how easy it is to change the model and reflect the changes in your databases by using the Entity Framework Migrations feature.

+1. Open the Package Manager Console.
+Select **Tools | Library Package Manager | Package Manager Console**.

 1. In the Package Manager Console, enter the following command:

 	<!-- mark:1 -->
 	````PMC
 	Enable-Migrations